ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 A Data Steward makes a call to the UOS to create a new `UploadContext`.
 The UOS calls the UCS's `POST /contexts` endpoint to create the actual `UploadContext` with the state set to `OPEN`.
-The UCS issues an outbox event, which is consumed by the Work Package Service.
-The CRS also gets this outbox event, but ignores it.
+The UCS issues an outbox event, which is consumed by the Work Package Service (for now - in the future, more services will join).

 The UOS receives the new `UploadContext` ID from the UCS and returns it to the Data Steward.
 The Data Steward then calls the UOS endpoint `POST /access`, supplying the